Naevyys/Deep-Learning-Project-1/README.md

 ### Installation

 * Clone the repository
-* In a terminal, navigate to the root of the project and run `pip install requirements.txt`
+* In a terminal, navigate to the root of the project and run `pip install -r requirements.txt`
 * Run the file `config_verification.py` to perform a basic check of your setup

 ## Content of the repository